 I Went to Art Basel and Tried to "Get" Art

 A while ago, I wrote a thing about how I don't "get" art.
-In the piece, I dared to suggest that maybe it was silly that a neon sign that says "my cunt is wet with fear" is worth £100,000.
-It got read by a lot of people, many of whom disagreed with me and got very, very angry, so I tried to "get" art a couple more times.
-After reading people's feedback, I thought maybe I had been a little harsh and decided to give art ONE MORE CHANCE.
+In the piece, I dared to suggest that maybe it was silly that a neon sign that says "my cunt is wet with fear" is worth $100,000.
+It got read by a lot of people, many of whom disagreed with me and got very very angry.
+After reading people's feedback, I thought maybe I had been a little harsh, and decided to give art ONE MORE CHANCE.

 So I headed to Art Basel in Miami.
 In case you don't keep up with #art, Art Basel is the world's largest art fair.
 A bunch of galleries from all around the world gather in a big exhibition center in Miami and show off their bestest bits of art (pictured above), and have some parties and stuff.

-First thing I noticed while walking around the main exhibition was the INSANE amount of canvases-painted-one-colour that were on display.
+First thing I noticed while walking around the main exhibition was the INSANE amount of canvases-painted-one-color that were on display.

 I mean, I get it.
 It's "making us question what art REALLY is" or some shit.
 Which I guess would have been kinda interesting the first time someone did it 100 years ago.
 But do we really need to keep doing it?
 It's been pretty well established what art is by now.

-I know the term "laughing all the way to the bank" is overused, but I find it hard to believe you wouldn't at least chuckle while driving to Barclays if you were the guy who just made a year's rent by painting a £15 canvas black.
+I know the term "laughing all the way to the bank" is overused, but I find it hard you wouldn't at least chuckle while driving to Chase if you were the guy who just made a year's rent by painting a $30 canvas black.

 And how does an artist even decide this is what they're gonna do with their life?
 It's like when people become an acoustic singer/songwriter.
 There is not one single thing that you can add to that world, so why bother?

-I guess it's probably "Blair Witch syndrome" – where someone sees another person making a tonne of money doing something that they themselves could have done and it makes them temporarily lose their mind.
+I guess it's probably "Blair Witch syndrome"-where someone sees another person making a ton of money doing something that they themselves could have done and it makes them temporarily lose their mind.

 Maybe that's just what the entire art world is.
 Like how the tech world is made up almost completely of people who wish they could have been Mark Zuckerberg, the art world is people who are bummed they didn't think of someone else's obvious idea first.

-Like how Tracey Emin made a bunch of money writing completely assinine statements in neon lighting, and now there's an entire artistic movement of it.
+Like how Tracey Emin made a bunch of money writing completely asinine statements in neon lighting, and now there's an entire artistic movement of it.
 Like what you see above.
-Which are just four examples of about 1,000,000 I saw at Basel of people taking nominally profound statements and then turning them into 3D art objects to be sold for more than I make in a year.
+Which are just four examples of about 1000000 I saw at Basel of people taking nominally profound statements and then turning them into art 3D objects to be sold for more than I make in a year.

 Which elevates it from "some woman lying on the ground surrounded by a bunch of shit" to "some woman taking several days out of her life to lie in a gallery and try to make some non-point about the internet AHHAHAHAHAHAHAHAHAHA."

-Do you think he actually woke up one day thinking all that stuff and set out to find a way of communicating that message to the world?
-Or do you think it's like my sixth-form college design projects where I'd be like, "I wanna make a pencil holder with Marvin the Martian on it," and then would have to retroactively make a whole project around it acting like I developed it 'n' stuff?
+Do you think he actually woke up one day thinking all that stuff, and then set out to find a way of communicating that message to the world?
+Or do you think it's like my high school design projects where I'd be like, "I wanna make a pencil holder with Marvin the Martian on it," and then would have to retroactively make a whole project around it acting like I developed it n' stuff?